atc-project/atc-react/docs/Response_Playbooks/RP_0001_phishing_email.md

 Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

+##### Quarantine an email message

+Description of the workflow for single Response Action in markdown format.
+Here newlines will be saved.

 #### Eradication

 ##### Report incident to external companies